byu-rvl/Ensemble_AU_release/README.md

 ## 6. Testing the base learners:
-UPDATE: Due to the CVPR requirement to use an anonymous git submission, this code will not run.
-The compressed files are corrupted on the anonymous github repo.
 Prerequisites:
 - Conda environment.
 - Uncompress all.
 - Preprocessing.

-Due to the limited space allowed on our git LFS, we do not include the weights for the base learners.
-As discussed earlier in this document, following the clarification of CVPR we are unable to provide with an external link.
-However, upon acceptance we release them on a different website than github.

 However, when one has the weights you run it by doing the following.
 The output is stored in data/predictions/BP4D_computeLocal which is the same data as we provide in data/predictions/BP4D_compressed.